 This is part of a chapter-by-chapter review of THE ECOLOGY OF FREEDOM: The emergence and dissolution of hierarchy by Murray Bookchin (1982, 1991, 2005)

 chapter three: the emergence of hierarchy

-In the dawn of recorded history, the human race was in the midst of a social, political and technological revolution.
-Agriculture has started to replace hunting and gathering.
+At the dawn of recorded history, the human race was in the midst of a social, political and technological revolution.
+Agriculture had started to replace hunting and gathering.
 New technologies such as the wheel, the pottery kiln, the metal smelter and the loom generated increased wealth, making possible societies with much larger populations than villages and hunting clans.

-Studies of grave sites indicate that the average human in ancient civilizations was in poorer health and was more poorly nourished that the so-called savages living in hunting and gathering societies.
+Studies of grave sites indicate that the average human in ancient civilizations was in poorer health and was more poorly nourished that the so-called savages living in hunting and gathering societies on their borders.

 Most historians, including Marxist historians, recognize this, but they think it was a good thing, not a bad thing.

 If the increased wealth had been spread among the populace, they say, it would have resulted only in a moderately prosperous mediocrity.
-The concentration of wealth made it possible to create science, philosophy, literature, the fine arts and more new technologies, which is turn allowed humanity to advance through stages to the good life we enjoy today—or, according to the Marxists, create the material basis for a utopian society of the future.
+The concentration of wealth made it possible to create science, philosophy, literature, the fine arts and more new technologies, which is turn allowed humanity to advance through stages to the good life we enjoy today—or, according to the Marxists, create the material basis for a utopian society yet to come.

-Murray Bookchin disagrees.
-For one thing, he does not believe that history proceeds in pre-ordained stages.
-He believes that the different periods of history offered choices of roads to take, some good, some bad, most of them mixtures of the two.
+Murray Bookchin disagreed.
+For one thing, he did not believe that history proceeds in pre-ordained stages.
+He believed that the different periods of history offered choices of roads to take, some good, some bad, most of them mixtures of the two.